-a.
+- a.
 Children who are adopted by their biological parent(s) are not eligible for Title IV-E, TANF, or state funded adoption assistance in that they do not meet all of the special needs criteria.
 A special needs child is one who cannot or should not return to the home of his or her parents.
 While a child may meet the eligibility criteria for Title IV-E, TANF, or state funded adoption assistance with the termination of parental rights order documenting that the child cannot or should not return to the parents, the placement of the child back into the home of the biological parent(s) nullifies such a determination.
-Thus, a determining factor for Title IV-E, TANF, or state funded eligibility would not be present and Title IV-E, TANF, or state funded eligibility would not be present and Title IV-E, TANF, or state funded adoption assistance.
+Thus, a determining factor for Title IV-E, TANF, or state funded eligibility would not be present and Title IV-E, TANF, or state funded adoption assistance would not be available. - b.

-b.
 While Title IV-E, TANF, or state funded adoption assistance is not available, temporary cash assistance may be an appropriate form of assistance for a family in this situation.
 Temporary cash assistance is available whether or not the biological parent adopted the child.
 Although the legal relationship was severed by termination of parental rights, the child's blood relationship to his or her family does not terminate.